deco3500-2019/Power-Puff-Girls/README.md

 Password: puff
 Try to not delete everything from a database, as we are using a JSON-based database this might delete full tables and create issues.

+To run the project with the code provided on GitHub, you need to do the following:
+   1. Make sure you have node installed
+   2. Type "npm install" in the console or terminal
+   3. Type "npm start" to run the project locally